lovelytt0/MLCourseLab/README.md

 ```
 you can change to gpu version with command `pip install tensorflow-gpu` if you have CUDA and gpu.

+[Option] If you want to visualize a model like the following figure
+You need to install pydot and graphviz by using command `pip install pydot` and download graphviz through [!link](http://www.graphviz.org/download/)

 ## Instruction on Jupyter Lab

 1) Open terminal (Linux/OS) and type `jupyter lab` or open Jupyter Notebook desktop launcher (Windows)